ralphguinucud/numerical_methods/README.md

 - Ensure that the number of intervals (n) is even; Simpson's Rule requires an even number of intervals.
 - Input the function as a valid Python lambda function.
 For example, to integrate `x^2`, input `x**2`.

-## License
-This script is provided under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as needed.

 # 3/8 Simpson's Rule Numerical Integration

 This is a Python script that implements the 3/8 Simpson's Rule for numerical integration.
 The 3/8 Simpson's Rule is a numerical method for approximating the definite integral of a function over a specified interval, which is especially useful when the number of intervals is a multiple of 3.